Friday Night Lights (TV series): Season three

-The season began with Coach Taylor failing to lead the Panthers to another State championship the year before, creating new pressure for him.
+The season begins with Coach Taylor's having failed to lead the Panthers to another State championship the year before, creating new pressure for him.
 Quarterback Matt Saracen's position is threatened by the arrival of freshman J.D.
 McCoy, an amazing natural talent who comes from a rich family with an overbearing father, Joe.
-Matt moves to wide receiver after Taylor names J.D. starting quarterback.
-Tyra starts dating a cowboy named Cash, leading to complications in her relationship with Landry.
-Tim and Lyla start dating.
-Tami Taylor becomes the principal of Dillon High School and fights with Buddy Garrity about the allocation of funds toward a Jumbotron.
+Matt eventually moves to wide receiver after Taylor names J.D.
+McCoy the starting quarterback, but Matt is pushed back into his former role in the playoffs.
+Matt and Julie Taylor reconcile, and rekindle their romance.